 - Online chat-a-like discussions in the proofing tools of both apps result in one more tie.
 I bet creatives in your team should be happy about such collaborative opportunities! 🙂

 - Approval Studio offers 4 different annotation shapes – point, circle, square, and a free form.
 This is less than GoProof has, but it does not decrease Approval’s functionality.
-In terms of versatility, we can offer something Oppolis’ product doesn’t have – the ability to attach one annotation to two or more similar issues in different places of the artwork.
+Regarding versatility, we can offer something Oppolis’ product doesn’t have – the ability to attach one annotation to two or more similar issues in different artwork places.
 Hiding annotations from external reviewers is something else I did not find in GoProof.

 Our main concept is getting better every day and becoming the best in our field, so your opinion is very important to us!
 Let us know if you want to schedule a free demo session to help you make your final decision.